 — Laura Kate Dale (@LaurakBuzz) November 19, 2018

 For a chance to see one of the legendary birds in the wild, you need to be riding on a flying Pokémon like Charizard.
 You also have to have a high catch chain going, so you must catch a lot of Pokémon in a row.
 A lure, which attracts rare Pokémon, must be active.
-Even then, the chances of you seeing a legendary bird are very low.
-We have yet to come across a legendary bird in our time with Let’s Go, but if you play long enough, perhaps you will get lucky.
+No matter how many requirements you meet, you still might not ever see a legendary bird in the wild.
+They have certainly eluded us during the duration of our Let’s Go gameplay, but don’t let that deter your perseverance.